szyth/quran-ebooks/README.md

 1. Setup a `.env` file.
 2. Create HTMLs of Translations or Tafsir.
 This fetches all Surah content as JSON from `quran.com` which is then converted into HTML.
 Includes core logic of this tool.
 3. Convert these HTMLs into PDF or EPUB.
     1. PDF is recommended for most users, as EPUB will require an additional installation of `KoReader` app in eReaders to properly render fonts.
+Watch my video on EPUB tutorial https://youtu.be/Jret-648FZ4.
 Default eReader don't support these fonts.

 ### 1. Setup .env file: